 The value of the currencies of certain countries belonging to the GCC may be subject to a high degree of fluctuation.
-The Fund's assets will be invested primarily in equity securities of companies domiciled in countries belonging to the GCC, primarily listed on an exchange in countries belonging to the GCC or that generate at least 50% of their revenues in countries belonging to the GCC and the income received by the Fund will be principally in currencies of such countries.
+The Fund's assets will be invested primarily in equity securities of GCC issuers and the income received by the Fund will be principally in currencies of such countries.
 The Fund's exposure to the currencies of certain countries belonging to the GCC and changes in value of such currencies versus the U.S. dollar may result in reduced returns for the Fund.
 Moreover, the Fund may incur costs in connection with conversions between U.S. dollars and the particular currency of such countries belonging to the GCC.